Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Folding dynamics, pathways, and evolution

 \subsection{Eliminating frustration and misfolding}

 The multiplicity of competing interactions in real systems can give rise to free energy landscapes with many local minima, resulting in long-lived metastable structures.
-Small proteins that fold quickly have amino acid sequences that lead to thermodynamically stable configurations and avoid kinetically-trapped metastable states.
+Small proteins that fold quickly have amino acid sequences that lead to thermodynamically stable configurations and avoid kinetically trapped metastable states.

 To examine the role of kinetic traps and their elimination through a selection process, we consider a $14$-bead model with a set of bonding interactions $\{[4, 12], [3, 7], [5, 9], [7, 11], [9, 13]\}$, all formed at $r_c = 1.5$.
 Highly-bonded structures in this model, shown in Fig.~\ref{fig:frustratedModel}, resemble a short $\alpha$-helix that folds over due to the long-range interaction between beads $4$ and $12$.
-The model mimics misfolding due to the existence of kinetic traps: For the trapping states, the manner in which the structure satisfies a set of bonding constraints geometrically prohibits the formation of the additional bonds required to reach the fully-bonded structure.
+The model mimics misfolding due to the existence of kinetic traps: For the trapping states, the manner in which the structure satisfies a set of bonding constraints geometrically prohibits the formation of the additional bonds required to reach the fully bonded structure.
 An example of such a structure is shown in Fig.~\ref{fig:frustratedState}.
 The identification of trapping states and the calculation of their entropies can be difficult.
 Within the layer approach, the trapping states are found by identifying which and how many states in a pool of possible structures are incapable of reaching a target state the next level down in a short trajectory.
 Each of the pools is iteratively constructed in parallel, starting from the fully unfolded state with no bonds.
 For a given state, its pool of structures is generated by using the pools of all structures in the previous layer that can reach the target state by the formation of a single bond.